 The Proximity Detection rules list is specific to the iOS device on which it is configured, it is not part of your broader Roomie configuration as it is specific both to the room and the device on which the Monitor runs.

 Under the Monitor section of Proximity Automation, all nearby advertised Rooms and Devices are listed with an estimated range. iBeacons typically get more accurate range estimates the longer they are at the same distance.
 Room names listed in white represent the currently selected room.
 Distances listed in gray represent nearby devices while those in red are considered far away and will not be evaluated as within the nearby vicinity.
 Any device considered over 4 meters away (or whatever you’ve configured as the maximum range) will never be considered for any room switch or proximity detection.

-The PlayStation 3 (PS3) is not designed to be home-theater friendly.
-It has spawned an entire cottage industry of devices to help integrate it and compensate for its lack of direct IP control and even the lack of an infrared control interface.
+The PlayStation 3 (PS3) was not designed to be home-theater friendly.
+It spawned an entire cottage industry of devices to help integrate it and compensate for its lack of direct IP control and even the lack of an infrared control interface.
 Despite the fact it is black and shiny, there’s no hidden infrared receiver under there.